 Basically these are Converse Chucks on steroids.

-They’ll make your Converse wearing friends look like chumps.
-I’m not sure they’re worth $300 bucks to me..but hey, you decide.
+The 1000 Mile sneakers will make your Converse wearing friends look like chumps.
+I’m just not sure if they’re worth almost $300 bucks to me..but hey, you decide.
 Maybe you have deeper pockets.

 - Weston full-grain cowhide, tanned in Maine